reillysiemens/wwucs.github.io/CONTRIBUTING.md

 ## Code of Conduct
-This project and everyone participating in it is governed by the [Code of Conduct][code-of-conduct].
+This project and everyone participating in it is governed by the [WWU CS Slack Community Code of Conduct][code-of-conduct].
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the [community admins][community-admins].

 ## How can I contribute?